markovmodel/pyemma-workshop/README.md

 jupyter notebook
 ```

 Your browser should pop up pointing to a list of notebooks.
-If it's the wrong browser, add for example `--browser=firefox`.
+If it's the wrong browser, add for example `--browser=firefox` or copy and paste the URL into the browser of your choice.

 ### getting updates
 Once you have a local clone of this repository, you can easily obtain updates with `git pull`.